Supporting a person who likes to wander and may be at risk for elopement

 ANGEL SENSE

 Angel Sense is an assistive techology that includes a proactive monitoring and alerting system, an app for caregivers, and a wearable device with an auto-pick up speakerphone and SOS button.
+(Subscription required)

 Please consult with your child’s provider with any questions you may have.
 If you do not have a provider who is experienced, please feel free to contact me @ kristiemhanke@gmail.com